 Building Mission Planner with Visual Studio¶

-Mission Planner (MP) is an open source ground station developed in C# primarily for use on Windows/linux computers (although it can be run on Mac using mono).
+Mission Planner (MP) is an open source ground station developed in C# primarily for use on Windows/linux computers (although it can be run on Mac and Linux using mono).
 This is the most commonly used ground station as it provides the most complete functionality for vehicle setup as well as pre-flight mission planner, in-flight monitoring and post flight log file analysis.

 This page provides instructions on how you can build the Mission Planner software on your own machine using MS Visual Studio which may be useful if you wish to make changes for your own use or improvements for the community.
 Building the mission planner may also help as a guide in case you plan to build your own custom ground station development.